 Anthony Devito is an NYC-based comedian originally from New Jersey.
 He recently made his network-television debut on The Late Show with Stephen Colbert and has also appeared on Comedy Central’s Adam Devine’s House Party, AXS TV’s Gotham Comedy Live and Seeso’s New York’s Funniest.
 He has been chosen as one of the “New Faces” at the prestigious Just For Laughs festival in Montreal and was the 2015 winner of Caroline’s March Madness.
 He can be seen on TV Land’s The Jim Gaffigan Show and in regular appearances on Fox News Channel’s Red Eye.
 He can be heard on NPR’s This American Life, Sirius XM’s Bennington and on his weekly podcast the Rad Dude Cast.

 Casey James Salengo is a New York City-based comedian originally hailing from the Adirondack Mountains.
-He has been featured in the Bridgetown, Brooklyn, and Red Clay comedy festivals and is one of the Just For Laughs 2016 “New Faces” in Montreal.
-He can be seen on the upcoming season of Uproarious on Fuse.
+He has been featured in the Bridgetown, Brooklyn, and Red Clay comedy festivals and was one of the Just For Laughs 2016 “New Faces” in Montreal.

 Jenny Zigrino made her late-night debut on Conan and was a recent guest on the hit shows @midnight with Chris Hardwick and Adam Devine’s House Party on Comedy Central.
 She’s been featured on TBS, Oxygen, TruTV, MTV Fox, and IFC.
 A rising star in Hollywood, her first film appearance was a leading role in the film 50 Shades of Black with Marlon Wayans, and she also stars in the film Bad Santa 2 with Billy Bob Thornton.
 She appeared in the Just For Laugh’s “New Faces” Showcase in 2016 and has been featured in many festivals across the country.
 She has performed at The New York Comedy Festival, Women in Comedy Festival, Bridgetown Comedy Festival, Moontower Comedy Festival, and many more.
 She recently released an IFC Web series with her friend and comedian Jen Saunderson, The Filling is Mutual, available on IFC Digital.

 Julio Torres is a Brooklyn-based comedian who moved to NYC from El Salvador to study literature at the New School.
-In 2013, Julio (@juliothesquare) was a finalist in the NBC Stand-Up for Diversity showcase, and then was named one of Comedy Central’s 2014 “Comics to Watch.”
-In 2015, Julio was honored as one of the “New Faces” at Montreal’s Just For Laughs festival.
+In 2013, Julio was a finalist in the NBC Stand-Up for Diversity showcase and then was named one of Comedy Central’s 2014 “Comics to Watch.”
+In 2015, Julio was honoured as one of the “New Faces” at Montreal’s Just For Laughs festival.
 Julio has developed original content for Broadway Video’s Mas Mejor network, including his series Diego + Valentina.
-After writing for The Chris Gethard Show and Billy on the Street, Julio went on to guest write for the 41st season of Saturday Night Live and is now full-time staff for season 42.
-Julio can also be seen on Louis CK’s Horace & Pete as well as High Maintenance on HBO.
+After writing for The Chris Gethard Show and Billy on the Street, Julio went on to guest write for the 41st season of Saturday Night Live and became a full-time staff member for season 42.

 Sam Jay is originally from Boston and most recently made her late-night television debut on Jimmy Kimmel Live!
 In 2015, she was named one of Comedy Central’s “Comics to Watch” and was invited to perform at the renowned New York Comedy Festival.
 She has also performed at festivals across the US, including Portland’s Bridgetown Festival, The Laugh Your Asheville Off Comedy Festival and Boston’s Women In Comedy Festival.
 Opening for powerhouse acts like Hannibal Buress and Dave Attell, she has established herself as a rising star in the national comedy scene.
 Her credits include Comedy Central’s White Flight and The Meltdown with Jonah and Kumail, and Viceland’s Party Legends.
 She currently lives in Los Angeles.